0xPARC/pod2-docs/book/src/architecture.md

 If this was the Rust language compiler:
 - frontend: takes a Rust code and compiles it to LLVM-IR
 - middleware: defines LLVM-IR instructions and blocks
-- backend: Takes LLVM-IR instructions and emmits assembly code for a particular CPU
+- backend: Takes LLVM-IR instructions and emits assembly code for a particular CPU

 The following diagram shows visually how the components interact with each other: